Chronic Post Traumatic Headache

 How is a CPTH diagnosed?

 Your healthcare provider will ask questions about your headache.
-Tell him about your head injury and if you lost consciousness after the injury.
-He may also ask if you had any memory loss from the injury.
-Tell him where you feel the pain, how severe it is, and how long it lasts.
-Tell him if anything helps or makes the pain worse.
+Tell him or her about your head injury and if you lost consciousness after the injury.
+He or she may also ask if you had any memory loss from the injury.
+Tell him or her where you feel the pain, how severe it is, and how long it lasts.
+Tell him or her if anything helps or makes the pain worse.
 You may need any of the following to treat a CPTH:

 - A neurologic exam will show how well your brain works.
-Your healthcare provider will check how your pupils react to light.
-He may check your memory, hand grasp, and balance.
+Your provider will check how your pupils react to light.
+He or she may check your memory, hand grasp, and balance.

 How is a CPTH treated?